LLLLLrf/Web-Develop-Assignment/README.md

 # Web-Develop-Assignment
-(If you are in codio, right click on the README.md file name above and choose the button "Preview static" to make sure all images and links are displayed as expected)
+(If you are in codio, right click on the README.md file above and choose the button "Preview static" to make sure all images and links are displayed as expected)

 - School:	University of Aberdeen & South China Normal University
 - Major:	Computer Science